mac1253/drupal-signage/README.md

 ```
 *Using drush en command you not only download it but enable the module as well drush dl just downloads and installs the module but does not enable it *

-3. the terminal will ask you if you would ike to download them, press y, and hit enter.
+3. the terminal will ask you if you would like to download them, press y, and hit enter.
 Do this until all required modules have been installed and enabled.
 Do this for the remaining modules

 4. Install slick views
 ```bash